gribot-robotics/gribot_ros/README.md

 # Project status

-At the time being, it is possible to start playing with the simulator based on gazebo.
+At the time being, it is possible to start <a href="https://gribot.org/first-test-in-simulator/"playing</a> with the simulator based on gazebo.
 It gives an idea of the eay Gribot should behave.
+A mechanical model is being designed, but needs improvements.

 The master branch contains a working system.
 All development are made in dev branch (or other if necessary), and are merged into master only when they have been tested.